firebase/firebase-js-sdk/docs-exp/auth-types.userinfo.photourl.md

 ## UserInfo.photoURL property

-The profile photo URL of the user
+The profile photo URL of the user.

 <b>Signature:</b>